virtualzone/virtualzone.github.io/content/posts/dns-proxy-forwarder-blackhole.md

 Incoming queries from your clients are checked against a list of unwanted domain names ("blacklist"), such as well-known ad serving domains and trackers.
 If a requested name matches a name on the blacklist, Go-hole responds with error code NXDOMAIN (non-existing domain).
 This leads to clients not being able to load ads and tracker codes.
 In case you want to access a blacklisted domain, you can easily add it to a whitelist.

-As an additional feature, you can set a list of custom hostnames/domain names to be resolved to specific IP addresses.
+As an additional feature, you can set a list of custom host names/domain names to be resolved to specific IP addresses.
 This is useful for accessing services on your local network by name instead of their IP addresses.

 ## How to use Go-hole?
 The simplest way of getting Go-hole up and running is by using the [pre-built Docker images](https://github.com/virtualzone/go-hole/pkgs/container/go-hole).